 6. Top Bangkok hospitals are like luxury hotels

 As one of the most popular treatments in Bangkok, dentistry is an area of medicine many people want to know more about.
-At BNH (and many other top medical establishments), doctors prefer to do all the follow-up work personally meaning you may need several hospital visits over the space of several weeks.
+At most top hospitals, doctors prefer to do all the follow-up work personally meaning you may need several hospital visits over the space of several weeks.
 The good news is you can expect to pay only half of what dentistry would cost in many western countries.

 8. Insurance companies may consider covering your treatment and flight